vhoudoverdov/meowcats-mcp/README.md

 ### Our Target API
 By studying the meowfacts API in the original project, we can see that the API consists of one endpoint: `https://meowfacts.herokuapp.com/`

-This API endpoint accepts GET requests, and while it supports a few more advanced parameters (like language support and support for finding facts by ID), we'll keep the initial version of our MCP server simple by only implementing the API call that returns a single random fact, which in our case is going to be a `GET` request to `https://meowfacts.herokuapp.com/`
+This API endpoint accepts `GET` requests, and while it supports a few more advanced parameters (like language support and support for finding facts by ID), we'll keep the initial version of our MCP server simple by only implementing the API call that returns a single random fact, which in our case is going to be a `GET` request to `https://meowfacts.herokuapp.com/`

 ### Server Setup

-You can build this MCP server from scratch by following the below steps. `uv` will handle the generation of the main.py file and a few other boilerplate items.
+You can build this MCP server from scratch by following the below steps.

+`uv` will handle the generation of the environment, and we'll create a file called meowfacts.py to hold the server.
 ```
 # Create a new directory for the meowfacts server
 mkdir meowfacts-server